 - B cells produce pathogen-specific antibodies which circulate and lock on to the viral particles to neutralise them.

 To help things along, inflammatory chemicals called cytokines make their way to the brain and trigger a fever.
 Cranking up your body temperature helps lymphocytes to recognise infected cells.

 But it takes your body several days to make B cells and T cells tailored to COVID-19.
 And this latency gives the virus the opportunity to make a real mess of your insides.

 You've got a fever, you're coughing, and you're fatigued.
 Life's not fair.
 But you're fighting trillions of viral particles right now.
 In a week or so you'll feel much better.

 Or not.
-Around 20% of people infected with coronavirus need hospital treatment because it blasts through the upper respiratory tract and reaches the lower respiratory tract, known to you and I as the lungs.
+Some people infected with coronavirus need hospital treatment because it blasts through the upper respiratory tract and reaches the lower respiratory tract, known to you and I as the lungs.

 Things aren't looking good.
 Down here, the coronavirus attacks the cells that make up the lining of the lungs.
 They damage the air sacs that exchange oxygen and carbon dioxide to your bloodstream.
 So now it's hard to breathe.

 Once infected, lung cells fill up with fluid which lets in a secondary infection: bacterial pneumonia.
 Now your immune system is fighting two types of invasion.